The API used on most Unixoid operating systems (i.e. Linux, FreeBSD, etc.) is

 all of them before starting the processing loop) by using the VIDIOC_QBUF

 function.
-One just has to supply type
+One just has to supply type and index when using memory

 mapped buffers.

-Whenever the device is ready the processing loop will use VIDIOC_DQBUF
+Whenever the device is ready the processing loop will use VIDIOC_DQBUF to

 pop the oldest filled buffer from the output queue.
 This is a blocking call - that

-can also be realized using standard select
+can also be realized using standard select, epoll or kqueue

-asynchronous processing functions in case O_NONBLOCK
+asynchronous processing functions in case O_NONBLOCK had been set during

-.
+the open.
 Usually one wants to re-enqueue the buffer after having

 finished processing or having copied the data for further processing.